Battle of Warsaw (1920): First phase

 While the Red Army pushed forward, Gayk Bzhishkyan's Cavalry Corps, together with the 4th Army, crossed the Wkra River and advanced towards the town of Włocławek, the 15th and 3rd Armies were approaching Modlin Fortress and the 16th Army moved towards Warsaw.
 The final Russian assault on Warsaw began on August 12.
 The Soviet 16th Army commenced the attack at the town of Radzymin (only 23 kilometres east of the city) and captured it the following day.
 This initial success of the Red Army prompted Piłsudski to move up his plans by 24 hours.

 The first phase of the battle started on August 12, with a Red Army frontal assault on the Praga bridgehead.
 In heavy fighting, Radzymin changed hands several times and most foreign diplomats left Warsaw; only the British and Vatican ambassadors chose to remain.
-On August 14, Radzymin fell to the Red Army, and the lines of Władysław Sikorski's Polish 5th Army were broken.
+On August 14, Radzymin fell to the Red Army, and the lines of Sikorski's Polish 5th Army were broken.
 The 5th Army had to fight three Soviet armies at once: the 3rd, 4th, and 15th.
-The Modlin sector was reinforced with reserves (the Siberian Brigade and General Franciszek Krajowski's fresh 18th Infantry Division, both elite, battle-tested units: the 5th Army held out until dawn.
+The Modlin sector was reinforced with reserves (the Siberian Brigade and General Franciszek Krajowski's fresh 18th Infantry Division, both elite, battle-tested units) and the 5th Army held out until dawn.

-The situation was saved around midnight when the 203rd Uhlan Regiment managed to break through the Red Army lines and attack a Soviet command post, which resulted in a destruction of a radio station of A.D.
-Shuvayev's Soviet 4th Army.
+The situation was saved around midnight when the 203rd Uhlan Regiment managed to break through the Red Army lines and attack a Soviet command post, which resulted in the destruction of a radio station of A. D. Shuvayev's Soviet 4th Army.
 The latter unit had only one radio station left, fixed on one frequency which was known to the Polish intelligence.
 Since the Polish code-breakers did not want the Russians to find out that their codes had been broken, the remaining Soviet radio station was neutralized by having the radio station in Warsaw recite the Book of Genesis in Polish and Latin on the frequency used by the 4th Army.
 It thus lost contact with its headquarters and continued marching toward Toruń and Płock, unaware of Tukhachevsky's order to turn south.
-The raid by the 203rd Uhlans is sometimes referred to as "the Miracle of Ciechanów."
+The raid by the 203rd Uhlans is sometimes referred to as "the Miracle of Ciechanów".

-At the same time, the Polish 1st Army under General Franciszek Latinik resisted a direct Red Army assault on Warsaw by six rifle divisions.
+At the same time, the Polish 1st Army under Latinik resisted a direct Red Army assault on Warsaw by six rifle divisions.
 The struggle for control of Radzymin forced Józef Haller, commander of the Polish Northern Front, to start the 5th Army's counterattack earlier than planned.

 During this time, Piłsudski was finishing his plans for the counter-offensive.
 He decided to supervise the attack, personally handing in a letter of resignation from all state functions so he could concentrate on the military situation and so that if he died, it would not paralyze the state.
 He succeeded in raising the morale of the troops, between August 12 and August 15, visiting units of the 4th Army concentrating near Puławy, about 100 kilometres south of Warsaw.